cruddy/docs/Embedding-forms.md

 ## Entity

 Now when model is set up, we need to generate a schema for it.
-Since the meta entity will be embeded, we only need to define fields and rules possibly.
+Since the meta entity will be embeded, we only need to define fields and rules (not required).

 Run this to generate new schema: